Tuk93/Model_Deployment/README.md

 #### Kaggle datasets

-### Installation and How to run this demo to test locally before deploying it into production :
+### Installation and How to run this demo locally before deploying it into production :

 1. Clone the repo :